Wal33D/Processes_N_Pipes-C/README.md

 ## 📘 How to Play

-After compiling, run the executable to access the terminal menu:
+After compiling, run the executable to access the terminal menu.
+You may optionally specify the delay (in seconds) as the first argument:

-./build/processes-n-pipes
+./build/processes-n-pipes [delay]

 Follow the on-screen prompts to choose between various IPC demonstrations.
 When prompted, enter a message or a number based on your selection.
 Explore different functionalities and observe the impact of communication delays firsthand.